jsbisht/aws-developer-associate/cloud-formation.md

 - This can be done without having to change account, pass credentials for each or change regions.

-StackSets are containers in an admin account.
+StackSets act as containers, in an admin account.

 - These containers contains many stack instances
 - Stack instances are reference to stack in a single region, in a single account